chrisreddington/hugo-community/exampleSite/content/events/my-first-event/_index.en.md

 #####
 # Required
 #####
+description: "This is the description for My First Event in Reading Town Center!" # This is a short summary of the page, which is used for SEO (Search Engine Optimisation purposes) It does not appear to the users, but is used as part of the site's metadata, which is used by search engines.
+Therefore, it's strongly recommended to set this to something meaningful, as it will have a positive impact on discoverability of your content in public searches.populated the page's description metadata.
 image: "./images/banner.jpg" # Location of the banner used for the group page, and in the group list
 startDate: "2020-12-25T09:00:00Z" # Date and time that the event starts
 endDate: "2020-12-25T10:00:00Z" # Date and time that the event starts